hjlarry/dify-plugin-mcp_server/README.md

 ### 4. enjoy it!
 ![5](./_assets/5.png)

+### 5. To keep your data secure, you can add a `Auth Bearer Token` on the endpoint setting.

+For example, if your `Auth Bearer Token` is setting to `sk-abcdefgh`, then the request header of MCP client must add `Authorization: Bearer sk-abcdefgh`

 ## Changelog

 ### 0.0.4
 - Add response to the `ping` method of MCP client, some clients use this method to check server health
+- Add `Authorization: Bearer` token validator

 ### 0.0.3
 - To fix sse get non-exist key get lots error logs on the plugin daemon.